mykelalvis/FT/Traveller/WORKING/Book 1.md

 job of pilot on a starship or interplanetary vessel over 100 tons.
 Referee: Pilot expertise is usable as a DM in handling of starships as they move from world to world.
-Pilot expertise generally refers to interstellar ships; much of the ordinary operation, however, is similar to that of interplanetary craft and pilot expertise also applies to large inter- planetary craft (100 tons and up).
-Small interplanetary craft (under 100 tons) handle somewhat differently; pilot expertise minus 1 may be used as ship's boat expertise as applied to inter- planetary vessels under 100 tons; thus, an individual with pilot-3 could also operate a small craft interplanetary vessel as if he or she had a skill of ship's boat-2.
+Pilot expertise generally refers to interstellar ships; much of the ordinary operation, however, is similar to that of interplanetary craft and pilot expertise also applies to large inter-planetary craft (100 tons and up).
+Small interplanetary craft (under 100 tons) handle somewhat differently; pilot expertise minus 1 may be used as ship's boat expertise as applied to inter-planetary vessels under 100 tons; thus, an individual with pilot-3 could also operate a small craft interplanetary vessel as if he or she had a skill of ship's boat-2.
 The reverse is not true.

 Ship's Boat: The individual is familiar The small interplanetary craft carried as